iOS17Updates/iOS-17-Jailbreak/README.md

 With iOS 17 Jailbreak Solutions, including the iOS jailbreak AI tool and virtual jailbreak methods, there is no need for a computer or advanced sideload methods.
 You can install them directly as an app to enable jailbreak features for iOS 17, 17.2, 17.3, and 17.4.

-All verified jailbreak tools for iOS 17.1, 17.2, 17.3, and 17.4 are available here.
+All verified, 100% trusted jailbreak solutions for iOS 17.1, 17.2, 17.3, and 17.4 are available here.

 ---